aessing/unifi-udm-backup/CONTRIBUTING.md

 ### :eyeglasses: Code Review

-When you would like me to take a look, (even if the work is not yet fully-complete), mark the Pull Request as 'Ready For Review' so that I can review your work and provide comments, suggestions, and request changes.
-I would like to encourage you to use the Pull Request as tool to start a conversation around your ideas and recruit people to help if necessary.
+When you would like the project team to take a look, (even if the work is not yet fully-complete), mark the Pull Request as 'Ready For Review' so that the team can review your work and provide comments, suggestions, and request changes.
+We would like to encourage you to use the Pull Request as tool to start a conversation around your ideas and recruit people to help if necessary.
 It may take several cycles, but the result will be solid, testable, conformant code that is safe to merge.

 ### :jigsaw: Merge